TatianaFokina/a11y-blog/src/en/articles/aria-live-regions/index.md

 - Currency rates and tickers (stock quotes, indices, bonds)
 - Sports statistics, and more.

-Previously, assistive technologies (including screen readers) couldn't properly process these dynamic elements.
+Previously, assistive technologies (particularly screen readers) couldn't properly process these dynamic elements.
 Users wouldn't know about errors or new data until they returned to a previous section or reached the end of the page.
 Now the accessibility of dynamically changing content can be addressed using ARIA.

 If you're unfamiliar with this acronym, _WAI-ARIA_ or simply _ARIA_ (Web Accessibility Initiative - Accessible Rich Internet Applications) is a standard consisting of special roles and attributes added to markup.
 These roles and attributes extend or augment the functionality of standard HTML elements or elements in another programming host languages.